NG-NEST/ng-nest/lib/ng-nest/ui/switch/docs/readme.en_US.md

 ---
-label: 'Switch 开关'
+label: 'Switch'
 category: 'Form'
 ---

-# Switch 开关
+# Switch

-表示两种相互对立的状态间的切换，多用于触发「开/关」。
+A switch between two opposing states, often used to trigger "on/off".

 ## Used alone